soofstad/react-oauth2-pkce/README.md

   // - 'absolute': The refresh token's expiration time is fixed from its initial issuance and does not change, regardless of how many times it is used. refreshTokenExpiryStrategy?: 'renewable' | 'absolute' // default: renewable
-  // Whether or not to post 'scope' when refreshing the access token refreshWithScope?: boolean // Default: true
+  // Whether or not to post 'scope' when refreshing the access token refreshWithScope?: boolean // default: true
   // Controls whether browser credentials (cookies, TLS client certificates, or authentication headers containing a username and password) are sent when requesting tokens.
   // Warning: Including browser credentials deviates from the standard protocol and can introduce unforeseen security issues.
 Only set this to 'include' if you know what
   // you are doing and CSRF protection is present.
 Setting this to 'include' is required when the token endpoint requires client certificate authentication, but likely is